Ringo Starr: Early life

 Richard Starkey was born on 7 July 1940 at 9 Madryn Street in Dingle, an inner-city area of Liverpool.
-He is the only child of confectioners Richard Starkey (1913–1981) and Elsie Gleave (1914–1987).
+He is the only child of confectioners Richard Starkey and Elsie Gleave.
 Elsie enjoyed singing and dancing, a hobby that she shared with her husband, an avid fan of swing.
-Prior to the birth of their son, whom they called "Richy", the couple had spent much of their free time on the local ballroom circuit, but their regular outings ended soon after his birth.
+Prior to the birth of their son, whom they called "Ritchie", the couple had spent much of their free time on the local ballroom circuit, but their regular outings ended soon after his birth.
 Elsie adopted an overprotective approach to raising her son that bordered on fixation.
 Subsequently, "Big Ritchie", as Starkey's father became known, lost interest in his family, choosing instead to spend long hours drinking and dancing in pubs, sometimes for several consecutive days.

 In an effort to reduce their housing costs, his family moved in 1944 to another neighbourhood in the Dingle, Admiral Grove; soon afterwards his parents separated, and they divorced within the year.
 Starkey later stated that he has "no real memories" of his father, who made little effort to bond with him, visiting as few as three times thereafter.
 Elsie found it difficult to survive on her ex-husband's support payments of thirty shillings a week, so she took on several menial jobs cleaning houses before securing a position as a barmaid, an occupation that she held for twelve years.